Time to STOP New Zealand's pension rip-off

 ... are using Firefox or Google Chrome as your browser and have problems reading the website, we recommend using Internet Explorer.

-o Misleading statistic: The MSD statistic is misleading, as only overseas pensions of people are counted who also receive a portion of NZ Super because their overseas pensions are lower than NZ Super.
+o Misleading statistic: The MSD statistic is misleading, as only overseas pensions of people are counted who also receive a portion of NZ Super (and if it is only one dollar) because their overseas pensions are lower than NZ Super.
 Immigrants and returning Kiwis who miss out on NZ Super completely are not counted.
 Therefore the number can be dramatically higher.
 We happen to know the number of German pensions paid into New Zealand.
 As of June 2010 exactly 802 people in New Zealand received a German pension.
 The MSD statistic of June 2008 listed 200 German pensions.
-Even if this number is slightly higher now it means that 75% of people with German pensions do not receive NZ Super thanks to the Direct Deduction Policy - and that the total number of all nationalities missing out completely is several thousand higher than the nearly 64,000 published by MSD.
+Even if this number is slightly higher now it means that 75% of people with German pensions do not receive NZ Super thanks to the Direct Deduction Policy - and that the total number of all nationalities missing out completely is several thousands higher than the nearly 84,000 published by MSD (December 2015).

 o Spousal Provision policy: 124 people were affected by Spousal Provision in 2009.
 Numbers here also rising, in 2010 it was at about 200.